rhezab/smile/README.md

 - Want making experiments to be fun, exciting, easy, not time consuming.
 - Want to use technology to help reduce errors and bugs in our collected datasets.
 - Want to simplify the process of getting from data -> data analysis.
+- Noone in the lab should ever be tempted to use Qualtrics which is to say things should be about that easy.

 ##  Terminology 📋
 What do I mean by front/back end?  **Front end** means things in the browser.  **Back end** means databases and other things which manage and export data.
 The hope is we develop a useful backend which you rarely need to mess with much except for extremely niche type applications, and then focus on modern front end tools and simple deployment systems.